-With a few exceptions, US universities accept both these tests and treat them the same.
-In their current formats, the ACT is somewhat broader than the SAT Reasoning Test, covering the sciences as an add-on, and may be more in tune with your own education.
-Many schools, though, have experience of getting pupils through SATs but not the ACT, and SAT is the more common test for international students to take (probably due to broader selection of SAT testing centres).
+With a very few exceptions, US universities accept both these tests and treat them the same.
+In their current formats, the ACT is broader than the SAT Reasoning Test, covering more ground with less depth, and will be more in tune with your own education.
+That said, the SAT is the more common test for international students to take (probably through the broader selection of testing centres).

 How they are similar

 There are many similarities between the ACT and the SAT: both tests are standardised around the globe, largely multiple-choice format, offered on Saturday mornings throughout the year, and are about 4 hours long.
 Also, both accommodate disabilities and can be re-taken multiple times.